wickwirew/Runtime/README.md

 Want to know how it works?
 Swift stores metadata about every type, however it is not exposed via the stdlib.
 Runtime opens this up.
 How the metadata is laid out and aquired is explained in [Type Metadata](https://github.com/apple/swift/blob/master/docs/ABI/TypeMetadata.rst) from the [Swift](https://github.com/apple/swift) repo.

-Want to learn about Swift memory layout and pointers?
+Want to learn about Swift memory layout?
 [Mike Ash](https://github.com/mikeash) gave and awesome [talk](https://academy.realm.io/posts/goto-mike-ash-exploring-swift-memory-layout/) on just that.

 ## License